jeroenterheerdt/HAsmartirrigation/README.md

 #### Sensor groups

 For sensor configuration take care to make sure the unit the integration expects is the same as your sensor provides.
-You can choose which sensors to use like average, maximum, minimum etc.
+You can choose which sensors to use like average, maximum, minimum etc.  If you use your own air pressure sensor, enter the absolute air pressure.
+This sensor reflects local conditions.
+If you use Open Weather Map, make sure your home zone coordinates are set correctly so the data is correct.
+This is especially true if you set the coordinates manually in the configuration.yaml

 #### HELP